Longest Coastline in India: 9 Coastline from Gujarat to Goa

 The Length of Indian Coastline

 As we know, the coastline of India is a geographical marvel that extends along the Arabian Sea and the Bay of Bengal.
 If we measure the length of the Indian coastline, it is around 7516.6 Kilometers and 4671.8 miles.
+Of these, Gujarat boasts the longest coastline in India, with over 1,600 kilometers of shore.
+The coastline’s intricate beauty and diverse ecosystems make it a true natural wonder.
 The coastline paradox method is used to measure coastlines.
 This method involves the use of many scales of measurement.
 To capture finer and minute details, measurements are taken in two parts: first on a large scale, and then on a smaller scale.

 The Survey of India agency is responsible for measuring the coastline.
 They use technologies like GIS (Geographic Information System) for measuring large-scale areas and satellite imagery for small-scale measurements, which take small pictures of small areas to measure them.
 Countries like Canada, Indonesia, and Russia have surpassed India’s coastline in length when compared.